rhodricusack/VITAL/inner_fvis/ANALYSIS_REPORT.md

 2. **Shannon Entropy:** Information content in pixel values (higher = more complex/random)
 3. **Edge Density:** Proportion of edge pixels via Sobel filtering
 4. **Mean Edge Strength:** Average gradient magnitude
-5. **Wavelet Analysis:** Multi-scale, multi-orientation energy decomposition
+5. **Wavelet Analysis:** Multi-scale, multi-orientation energy decomposition (Daubechies-4 wavelet, 3 levels)
 6. **Total Wavelet Energy:** Overall signal energy

-All measures include bootstrap standard errors (1000 iterations) for robust uncertainty estimation.
+**Statistical Analysis:** All measures include bootstrap standard errors (1000 iterations) calculated at the **neuron level** rather than the patch level.
+This approach is critical because the 16 patches from each neuron are not independent—they all represent variations of that neuron's preferred features and are therefore correlated.
+By resampling entire neurons (with all their patches) rather than individual patches, we properly account for this hierarchical data structure and avoid underestimating the true uncertainty.
+This neuron-level bootstrap provides more conservative and statistically appropriate error estimates.

 ### 3.2 Results